python/cpython/Doc/c-api/unicode.rst

    :c:func:`PyErr_Occurred` to check for errors.

-.. c:function:: int PyUnicode_CompareWithASCIIString(PyObject *uni, const char *string)
+.. c:function:: int PyUnicode_CompareWithASCIIString(PyObject *unicode, const char *str)

    Compare a Unicode object, *uni*, with *string* and return ``-1``, ``0``, ``1`` for less than, equal, and greater than, respectively.
 It is best to pass only